-Dr. Glowienka brings to the seminar expertise in the history of philosophical approaches to ethics, nature, and technology, as well as experience teaching in interdisciplinary settings.
-He brings a Socratic spirit of wonder and dialogue to all his teaching and he looks forward to discussing with participants both the promises and perils of contemporary approaches to nature.
+Ed has served as co-director of “Re-Enchanting Nature” twice previously.
+He brings experience teaching in interdisciplinary settings and a Socratic spirit of wonder and dialogue. he looks forward to discussing with participants both the promises and perils of contemporary approaches to nature.

 Christina Torres is an eighth-grade English teacher at Punahou School in Honolulu, Hawai‘i.
 She is a writer for Education Week’s blog “The Intersection,” and her work as also appeared in “Teaching Tolerance” and PRX’s “On Being.”
 A scholar in our 2017 seminar, Christina will serve as our K-12 advisor where she will work with our attendees to share her experience implementing what she learned on the seminar as well as advise the them on pedagogy and curriculum and develop experiential learning opportunities.